macccorehenni/ten-stories/White Ball/The Dance.md

 "We shall," Charlie said, bowing at the Second Archfey, then, through the Songwalkers' bonds, said, "For the love of all the gods I know, use our names, Chibi!"

 ---
 Chibi and Ammareth were awed at the looks of the ballroom.
 It was modestly decorated, but almost not so— there were a lot of decorations in the ballroom, but all of them seemed to be fey-powered.
-Ammarerth had to shake her head to dismiss her feyvision— though Chibi, not accustomed to his Archfey powers, seemed to faint momentairily.
-He looked gorgeous too
+Ammarerth had only to shake her head to dim the bright colors this brought her due to her feyvision— though Chibi, not accustomed to his Archfey powers quite yet, seemed to lose consciousness and stumble momentairily.
+He looked gorgeous too— he wore a tuxedo mirroring his girlfriend's dress, something that fit his slim, impoverished frame.
+The ball room was almost blindingly white for all who didn't have feyvision, like the Archfey.
+"How is it?
+Fits the whole— theme— your outfits have."
+Moderin vaguely gestured to the grand outfit that the pair was wearing.
+"You seem jealous… Moderin."
+Chibi hesitated, recalling Charlie's request to call the monarchs of the Fey Realms b